chx/drupal-pretty-printer/README.md

-## Usage
+This is a drop in replacement for `PhpParser\PrettyPrinter\Standard`.

-See .github/workflows/generate.php on how to use this.
+See [generate.php](.github/workflows/generate.php) for an example on how to use this.